In accounts payable, the purchase-to-pay (P2P) cycle is absolutely crucial for your small business!

 What is the Procure-to-Pay Cycle?

-The accounts payable cycle is the overall process of managing a company’s financial obligations to its suppliers, while procure-to-pay is a specific part of the accounts payable cycle that involves purchasing goods or services and paying for them.
 This process typically involves several steps, such as identifying a need for a particular good or service, issuing a purchase order to a supplier, receiving the goods or services, and then paying the supplier for those goods or services.
+The procure-to-pay cycle is the overall process of managing a company’s financial obligations to its suppliers, while accounts payable is a specific part of the procure-to-pay cycle that involves recording and managing the outstanding invoices from suppliers and making payments.

 The goal of the procure-to-pay cycle is to ensure that the business can acquire the goods and services it needs in a timely and cost-effective manner, while also managing its financial obligations to its suppliers in a responsible and organized way.
 This can help to improve the overall efficiency and profitability of the business.